risk-first/website/Software-Dependency-Risk.md

 ## Software Dependencies as Features

 So far we've looked at different _approaches_ to software dependencies and the risk profiles they present.
-But the category is less important than the specifics:  we are choosing specific tools for specific tasks.
+But the category is less important than the specifics:  we are choosing _specific tools for specific tasks_.
 [Software Dependencies](Software-Dependency-Risk) allows us to construct dependency networks to give us all kinds of features and mitigate all kinds of risk.
 That is, the features we are looking for in a dependency _are to mitigate some kind of risk_.

 For example, I might start using [WhatsApp](https://en.wikipedia.org/wiki/WhatsApp) because I want to be able to send my friends photos and text messages.
 However, it's likely that those same features allow us to mitigate [Coordination Risk](Coordination-Risk) when we're next trying to meet up.